 Whilst it's true that Tina has sold a lot of tickets, there are still good seats available over the next few months.

-There is some availability for Monday – Wednesday performances from mid-December onward.
+There is some availability for Monday – Wednesday performances from mid-February.

-If you want good seats for a Thursday matinee performance, then look from late-December onward.
+If you want good seats for a Thursday matinee performance, then look from March onward.

-If you want good seats for a Friday performance look from late-December onward.
+If you want good seats for a Friday performance look from March onward.

-If you want good seats for Saturday evening performances, then look at performances from January onward.
+If you want good seats for Saturday evening performances, then look at performances from late-March onward.